-AP source: Trump plans lawsuit against Facebook, Twitter
+Trump announces suits against Facebook, Twitter and Google

-WASHINGTON (AP) — Former President Donald Trump is planning to announce a lawsuit Wednesday against three of the country’s biggest tech companies: Facebook, Twitter and Google.
+WASHINGTON (AP) — Former President Donald Trump announced Wednesday he is filing suits against three of the country’s biggest tech companies: Facebook, Twitter and Google, as well as their CEOs.

-Trump will serve as the lead plaintiff in the class-action suit, claiming he has been wrongfully censored by the companies, according to a person familiar with the action.
-The person spoke on condition of anonymity to share details ahead of the announcement.
+Trump said he was serving as lead plaintiff in the class-action suits, claiming he has been wrongfully censored by the companies.

+“We’re demanding an end to the shadow-banning, a stop to the silencing and a stop to the blacklisting, banishing and canceling that you know so well,” Trump said at a news conference at his Bedminster, New Jersey golf course.

+The suits were filed in U.S. District Court for Florida’s southern district.

 Nonetheless, Trump has continued to spread lies about the 2020 election, baselessly claiming that he won, even though state and local election officials, his own attorney general and numerous judges, including some he appointed, have said there is no evidence of the mass voter fraud he alleges.